openvinotoolkit/openvino_notebooks/notebooks/250-zeroscope-text2video/README.md

 Both versions of the ZeroScope model are available on Hugging Face:

 - Zeroscope_v2 576w
-- Zeroscope_v2 XL We will use the first one.
+- Zeroscope_v2 XL

+We will use the first one.
-Table of content:
+## Notebook contents
+The tutorial constists of the following steps:

-- 1. Install and import required packages
+- Install and import required packages
-- 2. Load the model
+- Load the model
-- 3. Convert the model
+- Convert the model
-    - 3.1.
-Define the conversion function
-    - 3.2.
-UNet
-    - 3.3.
-VAE
-    - 3.4.
-Text encoder
-- 4. Build a pipeline
+- Build a pipeline
-- 5. Inference with OpenVINO
+- Inference with OpenVINO

-    - 5.1.
-Select inference device
-    - 5.2.
-Define a prompt
-    - 5.3.
-Video generation
+## Installation instructions
+This is a self-contained example that relies solely on its own code.</br>
+We recommend running the notebook in a virtual environment.
+You only need a Jupyter server to start.
+For details, please refer to [Installation Guide](../../README.md).